Upcoming NORBIS courses

 The following NORBIS courses are currently available:

-- Statistical methods in relatedness and pedigree analysis, January 8-12 2018 at University of Oslo, by Magnus Dehli Vigeland and Thore Egeland.
+- Statistical methods in relatedness and pedigree analysis, NB!
+NEW DATES 13-17 June 2022 at the University of Oslo, by Magnus Dehli Vigeland.

 Please find a list of our past courses here.
 Some of these may be repeated on a two-year basis.